 Data on the Elderly and Ageing

 This page will not be updated for the time being.
+See Aila for up to date data descriptions.

 The FSD holdings contain some data suitable for researching the elderly and ageing.
 In addition, several datasets on other themes include variables useful for gerontology research.
 In most of the archived data, the research population consists of people aged 15 or over, which also covers the elderly or ageing people.
 In most cases, the sample sizes do not allow multi-level analyses of the elderly or ageing people, but the datasets are useful for studying differences between various age groups.
 The data archives of other countries may also have useful data for gerontology research.